znseaman/find-apartment-react/README.md

 # Motivation

-When looking for apartments, especially in a tight housing market like Vanocuver, you need to be prepared to move quickly.
-Getting the most up-to-date listings and being able to make a decision on if it meets your criteria is work fit for a computer, not you.
-This application helped me in my search for a place to rent.
+When looking for apartments, especially in a tight housing market like Vancouver, you need to be prepared to move quickly.
+Getting the most up-to-date listings that meet your requirements is vital but extremely tedious, making this work perfect for a computer to do.
+This enables you to have a first filter before making the decision on whether you should respond to the listing.
+This application helped me in my search for a place to rent and I hope that it can eventually help others.

 # What I Learned